 “One day, I’m going to start a business.”
-“I want to learn the piano – I’ll add that to my bucket list for 2019!”
+“I want to learn the piano – I’ll add that to my bucket list!”
 “I can’t wait until I get the time to look for a new job…”

 But I don’t have time.